 The objective of this research project is to understand the molecular and functional basis of the memory B-cell antibody response to the SARS-CoV-2 Spike protein.
 One of the key goals of this research program […]

 This page contains the list of past meetings held by the Group for AIDS Research (Groupe de Réflexion SIDA) of the Pasteur Institute since 2014.
 The list of previous meetings held since 2002 can […]

 Group for AIDS Research

-The Group for AIDS Research (Groupe de Réflexion SIDA, GRS) organizes monthly meetings and seminars around an HIV / AIDS research topic.
-Meetings and seminars are open to all.
-Meetings are usually held on […]
+The Group for AIDS Research (Groupe de Réflexion SIDA, GRS) organizes bimonthly meetings and seminars around an HIV / AIDS research topic.
+Since 2021, the meetings may also include topics related to emerging viruses. […]

 Broadly neutralizing HIV-1 antibodies (bNAbs) can develop in rare infected individuals several years after co-evolution with diversifying viruses.
 In animal models, passive immunotherapy with potent HIV-1 bNAbs has been shown to protect from infection […]

 Human Antibody Responses to Viruses Adaptive immune responses naturally occurring upon infection or induced by vaccination generate high affinity antibodies, and memory B-cell subsets to respond to further antigenic challenges, providing protection against (re-)infections. […]